 PayPal is eyeing a way to boost the speed of cryptocurrency payments, a newly-released patent filing shows.

-An application for an “Expedited Virtual Currency Transaction System” published on March 1 by the U.S. Patent and Trademark Office (USPTO) details a method by which private keys – the strings of numbers and letters used to transact or otherwise control one’s cryptocurrency holdings – are swapped from a buyer to a seller behind the scenes.
+for an "Expedited Virtual Currency Transaction System" published on March 1 by the U.S. Patent and Trademark Office (USPTO) details a method by which private keys – the strings of numbers and letters used to transact or otherwise control one's cryptocurrency holdings – are swapped from a buyer to a seller behind the scenes.

 The aim of the concept is to narrow the amount of time it takes for payments to go through between a consumer and a merchant, avoiding the process of sending a transaction and waiting for it to be included in the next block on the network.
 To do this, PayPal proposed a way to create secondary wallets with their own unique private keys for buyers and sellers.
 The system would transfer private keys corresponding to an exact amount of any given cryptocurrency.